-Elective courses in years three and four are to be chosen from Electives Lists A, B and C shown below (under Fourth Year), and by consulting suggested Streams and prerequisite paths.
+Elective courses in years three and four are to be chosen from Electives Lists A, and B, and by consulting suggested Streams and prerequisite paths.
 Your complete degree program must:

 - Exceed the minimum Accreditation Units (AU) set by ECE in each CEAB category.

 - Have at least 5 four-hundred level elective courses.

 - Have at least 4 courses from Electives Lists A, B and C that satisfy the Department criteria for qualified accreditation units in the categories of engineering science and engineering design.

 - Have at least 3 courses from Elective List B.